-Mr Kyriakopoulos is a graduate in Business Administration from the Athens University of Economics and Business and holds degrees in Business Studies from the City of London College and in Marketing from the Institute of Marketing (CIM - UK).
+Mr. Kyriakopoulos is a graduate in Business Administration from the Athens University of Economics and Business and holds degrees in Business Studies from the City of London College and in Marketing from the Institute of Marketing (CIM - UK).
 He also serves as Executive Vice-President of ElvalHalcor S.A.
-Mr Kyriakopoulos joined Viohalco in 2006, and since then he has held various managerial positions, including Chief Financial Officer of Viohalco and Vice-President of non-ferrous metals.
+He is also member of the Board of directors of Symmetal and Anoxal as well as of three other smaller companies of Viohalco group.
+Mr Kyriakopoulos joined Viohalco in 2006, and since then he has held various managerial positions, including Chief Financial Officer of Viohalco and Vice-President of nonferrous metals.
 Prior to joining Viohalco, he had a long career with Pfizer/Warner Lambert, serving as President Europe/ Middle East/ Africa of Adams (Pfizer's Confectionery Division), as Warner Lambert's Regional President Consumer Products Italy, France and Germany, Regional Director Middle East/ Africa and President and Managing Director of Warner Lambert Greece.
 He has also been Deputy Managing Director of Hellenic Duty Free Shops.